Ecorous/mpcreator/README.md

 <center>

 # MPCreator
-A mod project generator with adaption for names.
+A quilt mod project generator with adaption for names.

-Supports Quilt (Java) (kotlin wip), Fabric and Forge.

 </center>